peterbay/CircuitPython-online-IDE2/src/assets/markdown/about.md

 - CircuitPython Online IDE
     - is an open-source project published on GitHub Page under GPL 3 license.
+    - this cloned version is developed and maintained by [Petr Vavrin](https://github.com/peterbay)
-    - It is developed and maintained by [River Wang](https://github.com/urfdvw)
+    - original version is developed and maintained by [River Wang](https://github.com/urfdvw)